anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 The advantage of bloom filters is that they are very compact and allow to respond to multi-column searches from a single index.

-See this article by Depesz : [Waiting for 9.6 – Bloom index contrib module](https://www.depesz.com/2016/04/11/waiting-for-9-6-bloom-index-contrib-module/)
+See this article by Depesz: [Waiting for 9.6 – Bloom index contrib module](https://www.depesz.com/2016/04/11/waiting-for-9-6-bloom-index-contrib-module/)

 # Partitioning

 Partitioning existed as a table inheritance.
-However this approach had the disadvantage of requiring to set up triggers to route writes in the right tables.
+However this approach has the disadvantage of requiring to set up triggers to route writes in the right tables.
-The impact on performance was important.
+The performance impact was important.

 Version 10 includes native partitioning management.
 So, it is no longer necessary to set up triggers.
 Maintenance operations are facilitated